-- year end, to ensure these have been accounted for appropriately and recognised in the correct financial year. - 81.
-The risk of fraud in relation to revenue recognition is also present in all other revenue streams.
-We will evaluate each material revenue stream, including the controls over revenue accounting.
+- 79. As part of our planning process, we have considered the nature of the revenue streams at the Board against the risk factors set out in ISA (UK) 240.
+We have identified that for Scottish Government funding the risk of revenue recognition can be rebutted due to a lack of incentive and opportunity to manipulate revenue of this nature.
+We have concluded, however, the risk of fraud in relation to revenue recognition is present in all other income streams. - 80.
+We will review and evaluate each material revenue stream, including the controls over revenue accounting.
 We will conduct substantive testing on all material revenue streams to confirm revenue has been recognised appropriately and in line with accounting policies.